Nourishment for Body and Soul

 And for Our Bodies…

-We often share in fellowship and food.
-At our most recent pot luck, Katy Lanford made a delicious cake for us.
+At an earlier pot luck, Katy Lanford made a delicious cake for us.
 She made the cake using a cookbook recipe that was submitted by Mrs. Harry McPeake.

 Chess Cake